-On May 1, 2023, our subsidiary Morgan entered into a worldwide master license agreement with Morganfield's Holdings Sdn Bhd, an unrelated third party.
-Pursuant to the License agreement, the Licensor agreed to grant Morgan with the exclusive worldwide license for right of use in Morganfield's Trademark for a period of five years.
-During the five years license period, Morgan is obligated to pay the licensor for license fee on monthly basis in an aggregate total of minimum payment of approximately \$1.5 million or 40% of the total monthly collection from Morgan's sub-licensees, whichever is higher.
+On May 1, 2023, our subsidiary Morgan entered into a worldwide master license agreement (the "Morganfield's License Agreement") with Morganfield's Holdings Sdn Bhd (the "Morganfield's"), an unrelated third party.
+Pursuant to the Morganfield License agreement, the Licensor Agreement, Morganfield's agreed to grant Morgan with the exclusive worldwide license for right of use in Morganfield's Trademark trademark for a period of five years.
+During the five years license period, Morgan is obligated to pay the licensor Morganfield's for license fee fees on a monthly basis in an aggregate total of minimum payment of approximately \$1.5 million or 40% of the total monthly collection from Morgan's sub-licensees, whichever is higher.

-On June 6, 2023, we entered into a worldwide master license agreement with Sigma Muhibah Sdn Bhd, an unrelated third party.
-Pursuant to the License

-Agreement 2, the Licensor 2 agreed to grant the AY Food Ventures Sdn Bhd with the exclusive worldwide license for right of use in Abe Yus's Trademark for a period of five years.
-During the five years license period, we agree to pay the licensor 2 for license fee on monthly basis in an aggregate total of minimum payment of approximately \$1.2 million or 40% of the total monthly collection from our sub-licensees, whichever is higher.
+On June 6, 2023, we our subsidiary AY Food Ventures Sdn Bhd entered into a worldwide master license agreement (the "Sigma License Agreement") with Sigma Muhibah Sdn Bhd ("Sigma"), an unrelated third party.
+Pursuant to the Sigma License Agreement, 2, the Licensor 2 Sigma agreed to grant the AY Food Ventures Sdn Bhd with the exclusive worldwide license for right of use in Abe Yus's Trademark for a period of five years.
+During the five years license period, we agree to pay the licensor 2 Sigma for license fee fees on a monthly basis in an aggregate total of minimum payment of approximately \$1.2 million or 40% of the total monthly collection from our sub-licensees, whichever is higher.